 High blood pressure rarely has noticeable symptoms and left untreated can lead to strokes, heart attacks and other serious diseases.

-Many pharmacies in the area continue to offer free BP checks so if you didn’t manage to get your BP checked as part of the campaign, you can pop along to your local pharmacy and ask if they offer this service to get your blood pressure checked now!
+Regardless of where you live many pharmacies continue to offer free BP checks or will check your blood pressure for you as part of a wider health MOT so pop along to your local pharmacy and ask if they offer this service to get your blood pressure checked now!

 You should be advised about making some simple lifestyle changes, or be prescribed medication by your GP, but usually it's easy to treat.

 There isn’t always an explanation for the cause of high blood pressure, but these can play a part: